minseok0809/classic-ai-paper/README.md

 <br>David E. Rumelhart et al. Learning representations by back-propagating errors (1986)

 <br><b>Katz's back-off model</b>
-<br>Katz, S. M. Estimation of probabilities from sparse data for the language model component of a speech recognizer.
-(1987)
+<br>Katz, S. M. Estimation of probabilities from sparse data for the language model component of a speech recognizer (1987)

 <br><b>Hidden Markov Models</b>
 <br>Rabiner, L. A. Tutorial on Hidden Markov Models and Selected Applications in Speech Recognition.(Proceedings of the IEEE 1989)